Marshalls Creek Bridge replacement

 Project overview

-The NSW Government is funding works to widen the Sturt Highway to four lanes over Marshalls Creek Bridge.
-The project aims to improve safety and ease congestion on the Sturt Highway through Wagga Wagga.
+The NSW Government is planning to widen the Sturt Highway to four lanes over Marshalls Creek Bridge.
+The upgrade will improve safety and ease congestion on the highway through Wagga Wagga.

 Latest news

-Transport will contact the community with more information when construction is ready to start.
+We will contact the community with more information as the project progresses.

 Project information